Moachuba-Jamir/Moachuba-Jamir/README.md

 <h1 align="left"> 🐼Moachuba Jamir</h1>

-As an independent full-stack developer hailing from India, I'm committed to manifesting my vision of the digital realm piece by piece.
+As an independent full-stack developer, I'm committed to manifesting my vision of the digital realm piece by piece.
 Every coding endeavor I undertake is rooted in meticulous planning and design, laying a solid foundation for crafting solutions that tackle real-world challenges head-on.
 Through strategic foresight and innovative thinking, I strive to bring meaningful contributions to the ever-evolving landscape of technology.

 <img align="left" alt ="Thanks for the visit!!" width ="63" title="Thanks for the visit!!" src="https://s9.gifyu.com/images/SFNKd.gif">
 <br>